christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 Cohen was interested in much more than AARON's final results.
-He became attuned to letting the viewer experience his creation create, and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen abandoned his 'home-made' hardware after large-format printers and especially digital projectors become viable for museum and gallery shows.
+He became attuned to letting the viewer experience his creation create, and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen retired his 'home-made' hardware after large-format printers and especially digital projectors become viable for museum and gallery shows.
 His audience's reaction to watching AARON make images as live software prompted the realization that screens could be a